-Standing up in front of other people and sharing your ideas can be a stressful experience, but also the most satisfying intellectually.
+Standing up in front of other people and sharing your ideas can be a stressful experience, but also extremely rewarding intellectually.
 In formal presentations, you make immediate and public both the strength of your knowledge and any gaps in it.
-This is risky and rewarding, because it means you are both teaching others and can learn from them (that is, you can do what education is all about).
-Also, the way you communicate and how you present yourself will influence the response of the audience (and that can make you self-conscious).
+This is risky and rewarding, because it means you are both teaching others and learning from them (that is, you are doing what education is all about).
+Also, the way you communicate and how you present yourself will influence the response of the audience (and that can make you feel self-conscious).
 But by learning more about the best strategies and techniques for formal presentations in academic settings, you can make the most of this valuable learning environment.

 Are you presenting individually, or as part of a group?

 Spoken reports detailing one’s work can take place in a range of settings: the small group classroom, the workplace as a section of a large lecture, in a one-to-one tutorial, or in a team meeting.
 Presentations take different forms, from a read-out mini-lecture to an improvised explanation or elaboration of a series of key points, to a question-and-answer session, to an audience-activity workshop, or a blend of all of these.
 The format may be flexible or fixed (often teachers will determine this).

 Group presentations share many of the demands of the individual format, but collaboration brings its own benefits and challenges.
 Strength in numbers, and the sense of comradeship that working in a group can bring help relieve pressure.
 But working together means you need to find ways to share the burden of work equally and incorporate the efforts and skills of each group member.
 These demands are especially focused when a presentation forms part of university coursework.